Phones · Resale guide

 Insider Checks

-THE SIM TRAY WATER INDICATOR (₹10,000-₹20,000 cost if missed): This is absolutely critical.
-Remove the SIM tray and look inside the slot with a bright flashlight.
-You’ll see a small white/silver sticker, the Liquid Contact Indicator (LCI).
-If it’s pink or red, the phone has had significant water contact, even if it appears to be working fine now.
-Water damage can lead to intermittent issues down the line.
+THE SIM TRAY WATER INDICATOR This is a classic.
+Remove the SIM tray and look deep inside the slot with a flashlight.
+You’ll see a tiny white/silver sticker (Liquid Contact Indicator).
+If it’s pink or red, the phone has had significant water contact.
+Walk away from this deal; internal corrosion could lead to major failures down the line, costing ₹10,000+ in potential board repairs.

 Common Scams to Watch For (India 2026)